typoman/featureman/README.md

 For mark positioning in the base letter glyphs, anchors should be named like `top` or `bottom` and in mark glyphs it should be named `_top` or `_bottom`.
 For mark to mark positioning the base anchor should be named like `top`, same as base letters.

 ### Kerning
-Kerning for RTL and LTR is generetaed automatically.
+Kerning for RTL and LTR direction is generetaed automatically.

 ### Cursive attatchment
 Entry anchor should be named `*entry` and exit `*exit`.
 You can change these in the otCursive module.